 Committed Convention Centers, CVBs and More

 The list of organizations committing to the GBAC Star accreditation continues to grow.
-Among the convention centers that have announced plans to pursue the program are the Phoenix Convention Center, Savannah Convention Center and the Walter E. Washington Convention Center.
+Among the convention centers that are working towards accreditation are the Phoenix Convention Center, Music City Center in Nashville and the Austin Convention Center in Austin, Texas.

 According to David Dubois, president and CEO of the International Association of Exhibitions and Events, the GBAC Star designation is particularly attractive to convention and visitors bureaus.
-Cities that can boast a convention center as well as multiple hotels and event venues that have been GBAC certified, will likely be more attractive to meeting planners, especially in the early phases of resuming face-to-face events.
-Thus far, Dallas; Las Vegas; Columbus, Ohio; and Palm Beach County, Fla.; Baltimore; and Grapevine and Frisco, Texas, have all signed on.
+Cities that can boast a convention center as well as multiple hotels and event venues that have been GBAC-certified will likely be more attractive to meeting planners, especially in the early phases of resuming face-to-face events.
+Thus far, Dallas; Las Vegas; Columbus, Ohio; Palm Beach County, Fla.; Baltimore; and Grapevine and Frisco, Texas, have all signed on.

 Visit Dallas and the Dallas Tourism Public Improvement District announced in early May that the Kay Bailey Hutchison Convention Center and several city-owned venues will be part of its GBAC Star certification efforts.
 Las Vegas followed suit, with the Las Vegas Convention and Visitors Authority and Las Vegas Convention Center announcing plans to pursue the certification.

 In Columbus, Ohio, a citywide initiative is underway.
-According to the city's CVB, Experience Columbus, at least one partner in the event venue, transportation, lodging and attractions sectors has signed on.
-Meanwhile, the Palm Beaches plans to have more than 150 hotels GBAC Star certified, along with the local convention center, airport and a handful of cultural institutions.
+According to the city's CVB, Experience Columbus, at least one partner in each of the event-venue, transportation, lodging and attractions sectors has signed on.
+Meanwhile, in Florida, the Palm Beaches plans to have more than 150 hotels GBAC Star-certified, along with the local convention center, airport and a handful of cultural institutions.
 More cities, venues and industry associations are expected to join as the GBAC Star program continues to gain steam, according to Simon.

 "It'll be a gold standard, and it should be because it's scientifically based and endorsed," said Simon.
 "We've already certified dozens of technicians, and we're certifying more every day.
 What we're doing here with GBAC is making people feel safe, so they actually come to an event.
 Announcing you're going to have an event is great, but without exhibitors or attendees, it can't happen.
-They're the lifeblood, so we need to make sure the exhibitor and the attendee feel safe to come.
+They're the lifeblood, so we need to make sure the exhibitor and the attendee feel safe to come."